Vilsepi/stalker2-sunshine/README.md

 Use [repak](https://github.com/trumank/repak) to package the config file into a `.pak`, and copy it under `Game folder\Stalker2\Content\Paks\~mods`.

 This will conflict with any other mod that modifies `WeatherSelectionPrototypes.cfg`.

+## Weather mods by other authors

+There is already a bunch of existing weather mods, but none of them did what I wanted.

+- [Sunny Weather](https://www.nexusmods.com/stalker2heartofchornobyl/mods/296): This mod was my original inspiration.
+However, it forces nearly 100% clear weather everywhere, so it simplifies the game's weather too much.
+- [Less Pleasant Weather 2](https://www.nexusmods.com/stalker2heartofchornobyl/mods/1555): This felt promising, but it uses an old version of the WeatherSelectionPrototypes.cfg as a base, so it is completely missing some weather config for the game.
+- [Dynamic Weather Overhaul](https://www.nexusmods.com/stalker2heartofchornobyl/mods/164): Completely reworks the weather to be even more dramatic, and for example makes nights even darker.